 Traveling While Vegetarian

 I learned a very valuable lesson on my road trip to Austin this past weekend.
 It’s HARD to maintain a vegetarian diet while traveling!
 It’s one thing if you’re on vacation and have access to transportation and restaurants, but if you’re staying with friends and/or family with limited transportation, it’s a beast.
+Through this Travel Blog you will get the best ideas in trip.
+If you want to get more about the avalon beach hotel, Then Check this page.

 This past weekend, my BF and I helped our newly engaged friends move into their new house.
 My BF drove us down there and used his car most of the weekend to help his friend shuffle things back and forth from their old house to their new house.
 I was at the house helping his friend’s fiancé, so I was car less.
 Don’t get me wrong, we were glad that we could help our friends move into the next phase in their lives, but it was challenging for me to stick to my diet.